Find out what happens at an arbitration hearing when you face off with the insurance company over your personal injury claim.

 When you file a personal injury claim with your own insurance company, called a “first-party” claim, arbitration might be your only option.
-Many auto insurance policies contain an “arbitration clause” that requires disputes between the policyholder and insurance company to go through binding arbitration.
+Many auto insurance policies contain an arbitration clause that requires disputes between the policyholder and insurance company to go through binding arbitration.

-Arbitration can be a good alternative to filing a lawsuit for personal injuries if you can’t reach a fair settlement with the insurance company.
+The arbitration process can be a good alternative to filing a lawsuit for personal injuries if you can’t reach a fair settlement with the insurance company.
 Just make sure you’ve considered the risks before demanding arbitration.